Hukatai – huka/foam, tai/tide

 Hukatai – a white stone used in the ceremonies of the whare wananga

-This artwork and installation will monitor the ephemeral, weather induced, nature of sea foam at the entrance and shoreline of Te Hokianga Nui a Kupe, the Hokianga Harbour in North West New Zealand.
-The south headland is named Araiteuru after a legendary taniwha who located in a cave there.
+This digital video artwork and woven installation will monitor the ephemeral, weather-borne sea foam at the entrance and shoreline of Te Hokianga Nui a Kupe, the Hokianga Harbour, in north-west New Zealand.
+The south headland is named Araiteuru, after a legendary taniwha who was located in a cave there.
 Maureen Lander’s ancestor, Te Waenga, was a tohunga who controlled the wind and the waves at the bar entrance and kept his powers in the cave.

-The shoreline and the horizon are liminal spaces, thresholds or "crossing over” spaces where land meets sea and sea meets sky.
-Transitional spaces activated by weather.
+The shoreline and the horizon are liminal spaces, thresholds or "crossing over” spaces, where land meets sea and sea meets sky – transitional spaces activated by weather.
 A liminal space can also be a longer space-time continuum.
 Sea foam is a visible indicator of the gradual effects of climate change on inundation over time as well as the immediate effect of weather events like storms at sea.
 It can also indicate the presence of toxic organisms such as algae bloom and microplastics that help churn up masses of foam in certain weather conditions.
 Te Hukatai, the sea foams, are messengers of things to come.